Neeladri007/ML/README.md

 # ML
-All ml projects are contained in this folder
+All ml projects are contained in this repo